 What is constipation?
 Infrequent passing of stool (typically fewer than three bowel movements per week).
 The stool is often dry, hard and may be accompanied by a sense of incomplete emptying.

 In the GI world, we often refer to two primary forms of constipation: chronic idiopathic constipation (constipation of unknown cause) and irritable bowel syndrome with constipation predominance (IBS-C).
+Although constipation may be referred to as slow transit constipation (due to a slow moving intestine), dyssynergic defecation, or pelvic floor disordered constipation with hyposensitivity or hypersensitivity of the rectum.
+Of course, constipation can occur due to opioid medications too.

 What is the difference between chronic idiopathic constipation (CIC) and irritable bowel syndrome with constipation (IBS-C)?